mattoverby/admm-elastic-sca/README.md

-This is the code used for our original SCA paper.
+This is the code used in our original SCA paper.
 For the extended journal submission (TVCG) which includes self collisions and other improvements, [please visit the other repository](https://github.com/mattoverby/admm-elastic).

 # admm-elastic-sca